cdluminate/ProdL/VIU/smanual.md

 program relying on the shared storage extrmely slow.
 If you really need to use ripgrep to search for something within a large amount of files, please directly login onto the storage server itself for the work.
+Actually this applies to any program which does many concurrent reads and writes, such as a misconfigured pytorch dataloader with 100 num_workers.

+**Warning:** Please refrain from running RAM demanding programs on the storage server.
+It will reduce the usable space for ZFS's L1 ARC, and hence indirectly impact the storage performance over all servers.
+Meanwhile, making CPU overloaded on the storage server can lead to storage performance drop as well.

 (On storage server) Use `zpool list -v` and `zfs list -tall` to list the zpool and zfs dataset information including data usage.
 Use `zpool status -v` to